n8peace/DayStart/docs/content-schema.md

 ## 🎯 Overview

 This document describes the current live database schema for DayStart's content generation system.
-The implementation uses a unified content blocks approach with weather data caching, deployed to production and ready for iOS app development.
+The implementation uses a unified content blocks approach with weather data caching, deployed to main branch (production) and ready for iOS app development.

 ## 📊 Core Table Structure